How Genetics Helps a Salesman

 }

-After the provided list of paths was sorted by its fitness in ascending order, this static function is able to pick a path by its rank.
+After the provided list of paths is sorted by fitness in descending order, this static function can pick a path by rank.
 In first place is the fittest path, in second place the second-fittest path and so on.
-Therewith, I have the opportunity to pick the two fittest paths in the population and create all the child paths for the next generation based on them.
+This makes it possible to pick the two fittest paths and create all child paths from them, although doing so reduces genetic diversity.

 Crossing